cekit/cekit/docs/descriptor.rst

 ``repositories``
 ----------------
 Cekit uses all repositories configured inside the image.
-You can also specify additional repositories inside the repositories subsection.
+You can also specify additional repositories using repositories subsection.
 Cekit currently supports three ways of defining additional repositories:

+* RPM
+* ODCS
+* URL

 ``RPM``
 ^^^^^^^^
-This is way is using RPM existing in yum repositories to enable new repository.
+This ways is using repository configuration files and related keys packaged as an RPM.

 **Example**: To enable `CentOS SCL <https://wiki.centos.org/AdditionalResources/Repositories/SCL>`_ inside the image you should define repository in a following way: